accountex-org/accountex/research/customer_field_manager_domain.md

-Based on the AccountMate 12 Custom Field Manager Database Reference Guide, I'll create an Ash domain and resources structure for the Accountex system.
+Based on the Accountex 12 Custom Field Manager Database Reference Guide, I'll create an Ash domain and resources structure for the Accountex system.

 ## Domain Overview